darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdl-requirements.md

    - **BBNMaxDataRate**

  * Faulty DAU - The DAU that must be replaced.
 This will be identifier by adding the appropriate element to the DAU's GeneralParameter section.
+It's presence indicates it is required and its absence indicates it is not required.
 Identifier: **BBNFlaggedForReplacement**

+ * Excitation Port Required - This indicates an excitation port is required for usage.
+It's presence indicates it is required and its absence indicates it is not required.
+Identifier: **ExcitationPortRequired**

 ### Evaluation Metadata Example